 Here are a few pictures from our special day…

-For more of my “Tales of Fostering”, click on the links below:
+For more of my “Tales of Fostering,” click on the links below:

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you
+I would love to connect with you, so if you liked this post, pass it on.
+Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
+I can’t wait to “meet” you!